bahaidev/bahaibot/README.md

-1. See about any refactoring needed to allow to work with bahai-matrix-bot and easier for website; make website version support opening URLs on behalf of user for full context of the Writings
+1. See about any refactoring needed to allow to work with bahai-matrix-bot and easier for website; make website version support opening URLs on behalf of user for full context of the Writings and support speech synthesis

 1. Make commands available as slash commands
 1. Go through in-code to-dos